 Enjoy ad-free browsing, unlimited collections, and advanced search features with Premium.

-Our bones ache only while the flesh is on them.
-Stretch it as thin as the temple flesh of an ailing woman and still it serves to ache the bone and to move the bone about; and in like manner the night is a skin pulled over the head of day that may be in torment.
+Our bones only ache while the flesh is on them.
+Stretch it thin as the temple flesh of an ailing woman and still it serves to ache the bone and to move the bone about; and in like manner the night is a skin pulled over the head of day that the day may be in a torment.
 We will find no comfort until the night melts away; until the fury of the night rots out its fire.